mgbmix/mgbmix/content/PLAYTESTING/Playtesting.md

 Interested in playtesting -mgbmix-?

-Make sure you have Cockatrice installed and that you're familiar with the style of game and the kind of ruleset being created.

 # Software Options

-I definitely think Cockatrice is the best for the current state of the project, but for completeness, here's are the options where Mondo Megabits could conceivably be playtested at the moments.
+I definitely think Cockatrice is the best for the current state of the project, but for completeness, here's are the options where Mondo Megabits could conceivably be playtested at the moment.
+Cockatrice is the only option that I have for updating the card rules on a regular basis.

 - [[Cockatrice]]
 - [[Tabletop Simulator]]